leafsphp/api-docs/src/docs/config/aloe.md

 ];
 ```

-The default config has already been set to match leaf MVC's directories, but if you need to change any of Aloe CLI's paths, this is where you can do that.
+The default config has already been set to match Leaf API's directories, but if you need to change any of Aloe CLI's paths, this is where you can do that.

 For documentation on Aloe CLI, you can check the [documentation](https://leafphp.dev/aloe-cli/)